 In colonial and revolutionary Virginia, James Madison argued for the “free exercise” of religion and Thomas Jefferson opposed the “establishment” or government support of religion.
 Such measures were included in the U.S. Constitution, particularly in the Bill of Rights.
 In the 18th century, Alexis de Tocqueville toured the United States and observed that such religious freedoms increased citizens’ interaction with and support for religious institutions.
 The scope of “free exercise” and “establishment” continue to animate debates in contemporary America....
 Read more about The "Free Exercise" of Religion

-In 1893, the World’s Parliament of Religions convened in Chicago with the goal of bringing together world religious leaders on common ground.
-The event introduced many Americans to the world’s religions and their leaders.
-However, some critiqued the convention for its strongly Christian terminology and themes, its dismissal of African American Christian groups, and its denial of Native American religious traditions. ...
+The World’s Parliament of Religions convened in Chicago as part of the 1893 World's Fair.
+Its goal was to bring together world religious leaders on common ground.
+The event introduced many Americans to the world’s religions.
+However, some critiqued the Parliament for its strongly Christian terminology and themes, the relative absence of African American Christian groups, and relegation of Native Americans to the Midway on the fairgrounds....
 Read more about Parliament of Religions, 1893

 The metaphor of the United States as a “melting pot” first gained prominence during the wave of European migration from the 1880s to 1910s.
 A simplistic assumption of the “melting pot” asserts that all American immigrants become the same, while a more nuanced understanding sees American diversity affecting everyone differently.
 Many critiques of the “melting pot” have been made throughout the 20th and 21st centuries: that the metaphor denies the presence of non-European Americans, that religion may not “melt away” as ethnicities seem to do, and that ethnicities do not disappear as quickly as expected....
 Read more about God's Melting Pot